dsc-courses/dsc30-2023-su/lessons/sorting-and-searching.md

 Stable system sort
 : When sorting an array of objects (like emails), Java uses a sorting algorithm called **Timsort**, which is based on an iterative variant of merge sort and has the same linearithmic worst-case runtime as recursive merge sort.

-{: .note }
-> Timsort is a _hybrid sort_ that combines ideas from merge sort with insertion sort.
-Experimental analysis reveals that the fastest sorting algorithm for small arrays is often insertion sort.
-Instead of merge sort's base case of 1 element, Java Timsort uses a base case of 32 elements which are then insertion sorted.
-Insertion sort can be further sped up by using binary search to find the insertion point for the next unsorted element.
->
-> Timsort is also an _adaptive sort_ that changes behavior depending on the input array.
-Many real-world arrays are not truly random.
-They often contain _natural runs_, or sorted subsequences of elements that could be efficiently merged.
-Rather than recursively dividing top-down, Timsort works bottom-up by identifying natural runs in the input array and combining them from left to right.

 Unstable system sort
 : When sorting an array of numbers or booleans, Java uses a sorting algorithm called **quicksort**.
 Quicksort has many variants; we'll focus on **single-pivot quicksort** in this course.